Stephen Conway: Episcopal ministry

 On 2 May 2006, his nomination as Bishop of Ramsbury was announced, and he was consecrated on 22 June 2006.
 He was the last area bishop under that diocese's 1981–2009 area scheme.
 Following the retirement of David Stancliffe as Bishop of Salisbury in July 2010, Conway was made responsible for the administration of that diocese.
 On 31 August 2010, it was announced that he would be the next Bishop of Ely.
 He was elected by the College of Canons at Ely on 18 October 2010, and the election was confirmed by the provincial court on 6 December 2010, at which point he legally became the Bishop of Ely.
 His installation and enthronement was held in Ely Cathedral on 5 March 2011.

 In accordance with constitutional practice, upon becoming the twenty-sixth most senior bishop in the Church of England (after the Archbishop of Canterbury, the Archbishop of York, the Bishops of London, Durham and Winchester, and the nineteen other longest serving Bishops), Conway became one of the Lords Spiritual of the House of Lords on 4 June 2014.
 He was introduced to the House on Monday, 7 July 2014.

 It was announced that Conway was to serve as both Bishop of Ely and Acting Bishop of Lincoln (each half-time) from 1 January 2022.
 He stepped down as acting bishop on 20 April 2023, and returned to being the full-time Bishop of Ely.

 On 24 May 2023, it was announced that Conway was to be translated to Lincoln as substantive bishop diocesan in "autumn" 2023; his translation was effected by the confirmation of his election on 20 July 2023 at St Mary-le-Bow.
 He was enthroned Bishop of Lincoln on Armistice Day.

+On 20 February 2026 he was suspended from his ministry due to an ongoing safeguarding investigation.
+The suspension followed a complaint filed with the church's safeguarding team the previous month accusing Conway of sexual assault against a male complainant.
+Conway was arrested on 21 February as part of a police investigation into the allegation and later released on bail.
+Nicholas Chamberlain has assumed his duties as bishop pending the outcome of the investigation.
+In late February 2026, Conway resigned as episcopal visitor to the Shrine of Our Lady of Walsingham; this resignation was accepted by the Guardians of the Shrine.
+He resigned as bishop in September 2026.